Best High Schools for Sports in Every State

 Bottom Line: Canyon del Oro High School

-The baseball team has won eight state titles, and the softball team has collected nine of its own.
+The baseball team has won 10 state titles, and the softball team has collected nine of its own.

-The teams are stacked with players who not only excel at the high school level but also go on to play college and pro ball.
-The CDO softball program has produced 24 Division I players while the baseball team has sent five players to the major leagues, including four-time All-Star Ian Kinsler.
+The teams are stacked with players who not only excel at the high school level but also go on to play college and pro ball, including four-time All-Star Ian Kinsler.

 Arkansas: Pine Bluff High School